notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ---

 #### [2036] **NPPM_MODELESSDIALOG**
-*For each created dialog in your plugin, you should register it (and unregister while destroy it) to Notepad++ by using this message.
+*For each modeless dialog created in your plugin, you should register it (and unregister it when you destroy it) by using this message.
-If this message is ignored, then your dialog won't react with the key stroke messages such as Ctrl-C, Ctrl-V or TAB key.
+If this message is not used, then your dialog won't react with the key stroke messages such as `Ctrl-C`, `Ctrl-V` or `TAB` key, so it is highly recommended that you use this for all modeless dialogs in your plugin.*
-For the good functioning of your plugin dialog, you're recommended to not ignore this message.*

 **Parameters**:

 *wParam [in]*
 : int op,
 the operation mode.
-MODELESSDIALOGADD is to register and MODELESSDIALOGREMOVE is to unregister.
+Use the value `MODELESSDIALOGADD` to register and `MODELESSDIALOGREMOVE` to unregister (both are defined in `Notepad_plus_msgs.h`).

 *lParam [in]*
 : HWND hDlg,